Akascape/CTkDesigner-Support/README.md

 <br> <p align='center'> [<img src="https://img.shields.io/badge/Download-Trial-informational?&logo=python&logoColor=yellow&color=white" width="300">](https://github.com/Akascape/CTkDesigner-Support/blob/main/trial_version.md)  </br>

 ### Note
-I made many customtkinter widgets and released them for free, for everyone, but CTkDesigner took a lot of manual work and time, so consider this as a type of support if you like to buy this project from me.
+I made many customtkinter widgets and released them for free, but CTkDesigner took a lot of manual work and time, so consider this as a type of donation if you are willing to buy this project from me.
-There might be some minor bugs inside, but you can report it and I will try to fix it asap.
+There might be some minor bugs, but you can report it and I will try to fix it asap.

 ## Features
 - DRAG & DROP widgets